-In 2019, Council developed a new Strategic Plan to guide it over its four-year term.
+In 2019, Council developed a new Strategic Plan to guide them over their four-year term.
 These priorities will help define how the local government serves and shapes the community.
 It also guides Council, ensuring that Council operates from a shared foundation and defines an overall direction to the Leadership Team, in carrying out Council's vision for the whole community.

-As part of the process Council developed new Vision and Mission statements and established Core Values, Goals and Objectives by which to identify priorities.
+As part of the process Council developed new Vision and Mission statements and established Core Values, Goals and Objectives to which they based their priorities from.